Automatic and International Information Exchange

 Tax

-In areas that are particularly susceptible to fraud, such as turnover tax, cooperation between Member States and the associated exchange of information is laid down in a Regulation.
+In areas that are particularly susceptible to fraud, such as the value added tax, cooperation between Member States and the corresponding exchange of information is laid down in an EU Regulation.
 This means that each Member State has to fulfil the same obligations and enjoys the same rights.

 In other areas, such as direct taxation, the exchange of information is regulated in the form of directives, which means that each Member State must implement the directives into national law, being able to take account of regulations of national law.